Why Do Betta Fish Make Bubbles?

 If you are not planning to breed your Betta, don’t worry about disturbing the nest while cleaning.

-A clean tank is far more important that the bubble nest and your Betta will not be overly concerned about the nest being removed.
-If you want to save the nest it is possible to gentle scoop it out of the water while cleaning and place it back on the surface after the job is done.
+If you want to save the nest it is possible to gently scoop it out of the water while cleaning and place it back on the surface after the job is done.

-As long as your Betta fish seems otherwise healthy, he may simple not want to mate.
-There are however a handful of things to check though to ensure his environment is optimal.
+There are however a handful of things to check through to ensure his environment is optimal.

 1) Water temperature: The ideal temperature for your betta fish is 78°F and 82°F (25.5C to 26.5C).